lparchaeology/PreExBuilder/README.md

 # Classified Features

-- classifies the shp according to interpretation Linear, Pit, Posthole, Cremation, Grave, Structure, Spread, Unclear
+Classifies the shp according to interpretation
+	Linear, Pit, Posthole, Cremation, Grave, Structure, Spread, Unclear

 	It is a basic classification.
 Other interpretations can be inserted into the code as 		needed

 # Add Area and Dimensions(Length and Diameter)

-- This two buttons calculate the area, length and diameter of the features
+This two buttons calculate the area, length and diameter of the features

 # Excavation

-- This button calculates how many m2 will have to dig for each element based on the respective percentage (e.g. Linear 10%, Pit 50%, etc.)
+This button calculates how many m2 will have to dig for each element based on the respective percentage (e.g. Linear 10%, Pit 50%, etc.)

 # Extra

-- The Centroids button generates the x,y for each polygon features
-- The id button generated an ID follow the row numbers
+The Centroids button generates the x,y for each polygon features The id button generated an ID follow the row numbers